marielib/demo_website/README.md

 A so very simple personal site.

-This was forked from the  [Fork-n-Go](http://jlord.github.io/forkngo) project.
-I made a few changes for the sake of this class.
+This was forked from the  [Fork-n-Go](http://jlord.github.io/forkngo) project, then forked again from Kate B's project for class.

 To see the original demo, go to [jlord.github.io/hello](http://jlord.github.io/hello).